 Q: How do I access my Logan email?

 A: All current students, faculty and staff are provided with Logan email accounts.
 Official communication is conducted on a regular basis through these accounts, so please check your email frequently.
-Students will receive important messages from the Student Affairs Office, Financial Aid, the Registrar and other campus departments.
+Students will receive important messages from the Office of Student Affairs, Office of Financial Aid, Office of the Registrar and other departments.